OctopusDeploy/blog/blog/2018-10/selenium/2-the-maven-pom-file/the-maven-pom-file.md

 IntelliJ then creates an empty project linked to the Maven project.

 On the right hand side of the IDE you will see a button called `Maven Projects`.
-If you do not see this button, the window can be opened by clicking `View` → `Tool Windows` → `Maven` Projects.
+If you do not see this button, the window can be opened by clicking `View` → `Tool Windows` → `Maven Projects`.

 ![](image16.png "width=500")